 The southern Wales coastline is much underrated.
 That’s a sad mistake in my view.
 We’re encouraged to see it as out on a limb, when through history it has been central to the story of these islands.

 As southern England slept the sleep of the Dark Ages, here the fusion of Celtic and Romano British culture thrived, with writers like Gildas in the early 6th century writing The Fall and Conquest of Britain in polished, elegant and precise Latin.
 Written partly as a paean to the departing legions, it was also an exemplar to the local Celtic nobility filling the void the Romans left, and was intended to galvanise them against the approaching Saxon threat.

 It was also at this time, long before St Augustine’s mission to England towards the end of the 6th century to convert the ‘heathens’, that St David’s was founded as a Cathedral.
 St Catherine’s Island off Tenby had a chapel dedicated to the saint of spinners and weavers at about the same time.
-Numerous holy places named for Saints not recognised by the Church in Rome, but known to the Welsh and Irish, flourished and testify to a thriving pre-existing Christian tradition.
+Numerous holy places named for Saints not recognised by the Church in Rome, but known to the Welsh and Irish, flourished and testify to a thriving and pre-existing Christian tradition.
 The sanction of the church in Rome or any other ‘higher’ external authority was not sought here.
-But neither was this an insular, backward place.
+This was no insular or backward place.

 Today St David’s has a woman Bishop, the first in these islands.
 Trade and culture are as entwined with Ireland or Western Europe today as they once were when this was one of the centres of the Celtic world.

 Southern Wales’ supposedly ‘grimy’ quality could not be further from the truth.

 Which brings me to food …

 Anyone familiar with this blog knows about my obsessions – food, art, history, culture, social anthropology …

 Food preserves the traces of cultures and interactions better than anything else.
 Along the Pembrokeshire coast it’s no different.